Book your flight to Cairo International Airport.

 Collect your baggage at baggage claim.

-The airport WiFi can be difficult to use, so you will either have to connect to the eSIM you downloaded earlier, or use expensive data roaming on your home cellphone plan.
+The airport WiFi can be difficult to use, so you will either have to connect to the eSIM you downloaded earlier, or use data roaming on your home cellphone plan.
 Otherwise, you can go to the Orange kiosk to buy an Egyptian SIM-card—we've heard good things about the “FREEmax 130.”
 (But any of the four cell service providers—Orange, Vodafone, We, or Etisalat—can all meet your SIM-card needs.)

 If you'd like, you can also convert your money (to Egyptian pounds, EGP or L.E.) at a bank in the airport.
 You will also be able to do this at banks in the city, currency exchange offices, and most hotels.
 Most restaurants and museums accept credit cards, but cash is still king in Egypt so make sure you keep some (including small change and coins) for buying items from local shops, souvenirs, tips, etc.